bogaudio/BogaudioModules/README.md

 Uses [FFTReal](https://github.com/cyrilcode/fft-real) under the DWTFYWT Public License.

 The Github Actions auto-build scripts under [.github/](.github) are originally from [SubmarineFree](https://github.com/david-c14/SubmarineFree) -- thanks @david-c14 and @dewb -- find a detailed explanation [here](https://github.com/david-c14/SubmarineFree/wiki/Cross-compiling-using-github-actions).

+Thanks to @Eurikon for the low-contrast panel design, and all who contributed to the alternate-panels development on #47.